 - Faculty (optional): Identify up to three faculty members that you are interested in working with.
 This information will help match admitted students with advisors and funding opportunities.

 - Three letters of recommendation

-For Full Funding Consideration: January 15 for Fall.
-Assistantship Information.
+For Full Funding Consideration: December 31 for Fall.
+Assistantship Information

-NOTE: Fall start strongly recommended.
-The program is based on a sequence of core courses which are scheduled to align with a fall semester start.
+NOTE: Fall start is strongly recommended.
+The program is based on a sequence of core courses scheduled to align with a fall semester start.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.